abdullahguch/abdullahguch/README.md

 ### Hi there 👋 I'm Abdullah Guc

 - 🌱 I’m currently learning Python, and ethical hacking
-- 👯 You can follow me from many social media by searching my handle @abdullahguch
+- 👯 You can follow me from various social media by searching my handle @abdullahguch